dof-dss/lando-d7-to-d8-migrate/README.md

 Now we can download Drupal 8 and import our Drupal 7 assets.

- 1. Copy your Drupal 7 database dump to ./imports/data and site files to ./imports/files (Note that you should copy the 'sites' directory into here, so that the path './imports/files/sites/default/files/articles' exists)
+ 1. Copy your Drupal 7 database dump to `./imports/data` and site files to `./imports/files` (Note that you should copy the 'sites' directory into here, so that the path `./imports/files/sites/default/files/articles` exists)
- 2. Make a copy of .lando.example.yml naming it .lando.local.yml and edit with your own unique project name.
+ 2. Make a copy of `.lando.example.yml` naming it `.lando.local.yml` and edit with your own unique project name.
 This must be lowercase, no spaces or funky characters.
- 3. Run *'lando start'*
+ 3. Run `lando start`
- 4. Run *'lando db-import -h drupal7db ./imports/data/[SQL DUMP FILENAME].sql'*
+ 4. Run `lando db-import -h drupal7db ./imports/data/[SQL DUMP FILENAME].sql`
- 5. Open your lando site url (displayed at the end of 'lando start', or use *'lando info'*)
+ 5. Open your lando site url (displayed at the end of `lando start`, or use `lando info`)
  6. Proceed with the Drupal 8 installation.

 ## File structure